bertofurth/Seagate-Central-Toolchain/README.md

      configure: error: Building GCC requires GMP 4.2+, MPFR 3.1.0+ and MPC 0.8.0+.

-This script should have been run automatically as part of maketoolchain.sh script but it may need to be run manually.
+This script should have been run automatically as part of both the "download-src-sc-toolchain.sh" and "maketoolchain.sh" scripts but it may need to be run manually.